 The words ‘anal sex’ might have you cringing.
 Many people see it as a taboo.
 Others see it as an act of trust, love and closeness.
 Anal play has been having its moment of the last couple of years, we have seen the number of anal sex toys sold increase.
 More and more couples are trying it.

-Think only gay men enjoy anal play?
+Think only gay men enjoy the anal play?
 Then you’re a little bit behind the times.
-Whilst it’s true that men have the advantage of having a prostate, which feels incredible when stimulated, but many women enjoy anal play to.
+Whilst it’s true that men have the advantage of having a prostate, which feels incredible when stimulated, but many women enjoy anal play too.
 That’s because the anus is richly endowed with a body of nerve endings, these nerve endings are crying out to be teased and stimulated!

 Safety always comes first

 Everyone likes surprises and everyone likes sex – so you’re thinking of combining the two!
 DON’T. ‘Sticking it in’ is a sure-fire way to put people off anal for life.
 Talk about it first.
 It might be something new to the other person or maybe they’ve been thinking about asking you.
 Make sure you’re both in agreement that it’s something you want to try, and it’s not one person doing it to please the other!